sarahciston/intersectionalai/posts/WhyIAI.md

 Guillermo Gómez-Peña says the high-tech world does not question itself as central, nor where it draws its borders: “We are no longer trying to persuade anyone that we are worthy of inclusion (we are de facto insiders/outsiders at the same time, or temporary insiders perhaps, and we know it). […] What we wish is to remap the hegemonic cartography of cyberspace; to “politicize” the debate; to develop a multi centric theoretical understanding of the cultural, political and aesthetic possibilities of new technologies; to exchange a different sort of information (mytho poetical, activist, per formative, imagistic) […].”3

-Importantly, Christina Dunbar-Hester (2020) argues that “diversity and inclusion” fixes completely miss the problem—not only because it ignores the workers of the Global South4 but also because it reverses the problem’s cause and effect: “to frame social inequality as a question of diversity in technological production, and to expect to change wider inequities by adding ‘diverse’ individuals to technical cultures, is to misunderstand how the distribution of various social identities in a given sector are outgrowths of differential social power, not the other way around” (16).
+Importantly, Christina Dunbar-Hester (2020) argues that “diversity and inclusion” fixes completely miss the problem—not only because it ignores the workers of the Global South[^gs] but also because it reverses the problem’s cause and effect: “to frame social inequality as a question of diversity in technological production, and to expect to change wider inequities by adding ‘diverse’ individuals to technical cultures, is to misunderstand how the distribution of various social identities in a given sector are outgrowths of differential social power, not the other way around” (16).

 By a similar logic, removing bias from algorithmic systems—even if that were possible (which, no.)—does not remove bias from culture, nor does it replace it with anything.
 Often, even well-meaning efforts to “remove” bias from systems fall back on quantitative / computational methods or resort to representation, which mirror the problems they claim to address, potentially even making tools to be misused in the future: “Representation as a goal may also result in accepting (and reproducing) notions of fixity in terms of social identity.
 This should raise skepticism” (236).
 These approaches do not examine the structure of the system itself, the logic upon which it is founded, both materially and intellectually.
 They do not ask who is creating, contributing, or benefitting from its operation.
 “Diversity [and, I argue, bias examination] is necessary, but not sufficient; it represents a shortcut in what should be a deeper conversation about values and justice” (Dunbar-Hester 2020, 241).
 </section>